Meziměstí

 Meziměstí (Halbstadt) is a town in Náchod District in the Hradec Králové Region of the Czech Republic.
 It has about 2,300 inhabitants.
+The town is located on the Ścinawka River in the Broumov Highlands, near the border with Poland.

+Meziměstí became a town in 1992.
+The villages of Vižňov and Ruprechtice within the town's area are known for the Church of Saint Anne and the Church of Saint James the Great, which are both protected as national cultural monuments.

 Administrative division

 Meziměstí consists of six municipal parts (in brackets population according to the 2021 census):